Cooking a Costa Rican Classic: Gallo Pinto

-Gallo Pinto is a breakfast dish made of rice and beans.
-The cuisine, itself, has roots in both Costa Rican and Nicaraguan culture, and is typically referred to as just “pinto” by the locals.
+Gallo Pinto is a breakfast dish made of rice and beans (well that’s no surprise!).
+The cuisine itself has roots in both Costa Rican and Nicaraguan culture, and is typically referred to as just “pinto” by the locals.

-The hearty dish called Olla de Carne is a favorite weekend dish that you’ll find being prepared in many homes across the country all year long.
-While the stew can be compared to stews from other cultures, there is, of course, a set of ingredients that help make it unique in look and taste.
+The hearty dish called Olla de Carne is a favorite weekend dish that you’ll find being prepared in many homes across the country on any given month of the year.
+While the stew can be compared to some stew from other cultures, there is, of course, a set of ingredients that help make it unique in look and taste.

-I love to eat these fruits, especially during the warm summer days
+Green mangoes and watermelon, I love to eat these fruits especially during the summer days

 1 lb (450 gr.)
 Black beans